MoralisWeb3/docs/docs/01-web3-data-api/evm/blockchain-api/02-Get Transactions/how-to-get-a-transaction-by-transaction-hash.md

 ## Get 24/7 Developer Support

 Should you encounter any challenges while following this tutorial, our community engineers are here to assist you.
-Reach out to us on [Discord](https://moralis.io/discord) or [Forum](https://forum.moralis.io) to receive 24/7 developer support.
+Reach out to us on [Discord](https://moralis.io/discord) or in our [forum](https://forum.moralis.io) to receive 24/7 developer support.
 Your success is our priority!

 ## API Reference